-Mowing goes hand in hand with maintenance of a lawn, regardless if the grass is a warm-season or cool-season species.
-Fertile soil that contains nitrogen, trace amounts of iron and ample moisture promotes the growth of deep-green grass.
-If the lawn looks yellow-green after the weekly mowing, it likely suggests a needed change in your maintenance practices.
+Mowing is an integral part of lawn maintenance, regardless of whether the grass is a warm-season or cool-season species.
+For green grass, you'll need soil that contains sufficient nitrogen plus ample moisture.
+If the lawn looks yellow-green after the weekly mowing, you probably need to change your maintenance practices.

 Waiting too long to mow lawns often leads to large amounts of grass clippings that settle on the lawn.
-Small amounts of shredded clippings are beneficial to lawns since the clippings decompose and provide nitrogen to the roots in a thatch layer no greater than 1/2-inch thick.
-Improper mowing exacerbates the buildup of thatch on lawns, especially on Bermuda grass, fescue and bluegrass lawns.
-The thatch turns beige in color and shades the grass plant's sheath and lower leaf blade.
-Exposing thatch makes a low look beige to yellow -- again the result of mowing too short or at too long of intervals as the grass grows.
+Small amounts of shredded clippings are beneficial to lawns.
+These clippings decompose and provide nitrogen to the roots in a thin thatch layer.